 - Consume an event without creating a publisher

 - You can use a trigger to consume events from a broker based on event attributes.
 The application receives events as an HTTP POST.

 Multiple event producers and sinks can be used together to create more advanced Knative Eventing flows to solve complex use cases.

 Knative Eventing is designed around the following goals:

-- Knative Eventing services are loosely coupled.
-These services can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).
+- Knative Eventing resources are loosely coupled, and can be developed and deployed independently of each other.

 - Create new applications without modifying the event producer or event consumer.